 - Do I do a thousand other things to avoid loving God with my whole self?

-- Do I have a sense of how good (Ps 100:5; 145:9), holy (Lev 11:44; 1 Sam 2:2) and just (Rev 16:5) God is?
+- What is your sense of how good (Ps 100:5; 145:9), holy (Lev 11:44; 1 Sam 2:2) and just (Rev 16:5) God is?

 - Do I examine my life and my conscience against the Ten Commandments (Exo 20:1-17) and the Beatitudes (Mt 5:3-11) regularly?
 Daily?